mfathiabdallah/mfathiabdallah.github.io/index.md

 - Expert Group Member of ILSI Europe - Natural Toxins.
 - Member of Society of Toxicology (SOT) & Post-doctoral Representative of the SOT’s Food Safety Specialty Section (FS3).

+#### Current Research at AU
-My research is centered on understanding the risks associated with natural toxins and emerging environmental contaminants in food.
-This is done by applying LC-MS/MS methods for detection of mycotoxins and cyanotoxins.
-Also, through the use of _in vitro_ models, I investigate the effects of these toxins as mixtures.
+My research is centered on understanding the risks associated with natural toxins (mycotoxins and cyanotoxins) and other emerging contaminants in novel food.
+This is done by applying LC-MS/MS methods for detection.
+Also, through the use of _in vitro_ models, we investigate the effects of these toxins as mixtures on human health.
 This interdisciplinary approach bridges food toxicology and human health, facilitating a comprehensive understanding of complex challenges.
 <br />